AlexVJack/client_server/readme.md

 ### Prerequisites

 The Docker CLI needs to be installed on your machine.
-You can download the Docker Desktop application for your operating system from the [Docker website](https://www.docker.com/products/docker-desktop).
-Docker-compose is also required.
-You can install it from [here](https://docs.docker.com/compose/install/).
+Docker Compose version v2.5.1 (available on docker-compose command) The project is tested on Ubuntu 22.04

 ### Installation